Table of Contents

 The Beneficiary May Not Be Great at Managing Money

 The classic example is when leaving money to a beneficiary who does not handle money well.
-They might be young or impulsive, or they may have substance abuse problems or a history of poor decision-making.
+They might be young, or have a substance abuse problem or a history of poor decision-making.
 In some cases, these people are overly kind and generous, making them vulnerable.
 With a trustee who oversees spending, you might be able to improve the chances of the funds in the trust lasting.

 If beneficiaries have significant assets, that money may be attractive to creditors.
 For example, if they are unable to pay off business or personal debts, creditors could go after their inheritance.
-But a spendthrift provision might limit or prevent creditor access to those funds.
+A spendthrift provision limits or prevents creditor access to those funds.
 Alternatively, if the beneficiary is sued following a tragic event like an automobile accident, the spendthrift trust might offer protection.

 When somebody inherits money and gets divorced, the ex-spouse may believe they're entitled to the inherited assets.
 That may or may not be the case, but an asset protection trust might help reduce the amount an ex-spouse can take.